grpc/proposal/A55-xds-stateful-session-affinity.md

 include a recipe for cookie management.
 This could involve illustrative examples using cookie jar implementations which are available in various languages such as Java, Go and Node.js.
-Wherever possible the implementations may also include a reference or example implementation of an interceptor that does cookie management using a cookie jar object.
-The interceptor is instantiated for a session and it processes the `Set-Cookie` header in a response to save the cookie, and uses that cookie in subsequent requests.
+Wherever possible the implementations may also include a reference implementation (which could be interceptor based) that does cookie management using cookie jars.
+If based on interceptors, the interceptor is instantiated for a session and it processes the `Set-Cookie` header in a response to save the cookie, and uses that cookie in subsequent requests.

 [envoy-ssp]: https://docs.google.com/document/d/1IU4b76AgOXijNa4sew1gfBfSiOMbZNiEt5Dhis8QpYg/edit#heading=h.sobqsca7i45e